hylang/hy/docs/whyhy.rst

 the `Lisp family
 <https://en.wikipedia.org/wiki/Lisp_(programming_language)>`_.
 It's
 implemented as a kind of alternative syntax for Python.
-Compared to Python, Hy offers a variety of extra features, generalizations, and syntactic simplifications, as would be expected of a Lisp.
+Compared to Python, Hy offers a variety of new features, generalizations, and syntactic simplifications, as would be expected of a Lisp.
 Compared to other Lisps, Hy provides direct access to Python's built-ins and third-party Python libraries, while allowing you to freely mix